HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-1.data-preprocessing.md

 %\VignetteKeyword{package}
 %\VignetteKeyword{vignette}

 In this work, we study the human HAP1 cell types part of the Ramani et al. (2017) data set.
-In addition to provide a set of R functions to help reproduce the results in our study, this package also provides a set of pre-processed data files to simply reproducibility:
+In addition to provide a set of R functions to help reproduce the results in our study, this package also provides a set of pre-processed data files to simply reproducibility in the `system.file("compiledData", package="TomDopStudy")` folder, which are used for this study, were generated from the Ramani et al. (2017) data set.
+This document describes how these data files where produced.

+## Overview

 <!--
 path <- system.file("compiledData", package="TomDopStudy")